flycrum/mmm-typed-vuex/README.md

 a reference or refactor some part of it.
 Is it worth the extra initial setup?
 That's for you to decide.
 For me, the answer is a resounding, "YES!".
 Once I'm done writing a store and am back to building out components, the last thing I want to do is needlessly wrestle with the store.

+### Other ideas

+This is surely not the best way this can be done, but it's at least a step in the right direction, I feel.

+If you have ideas on how to improve upon this effort or want to contribute in any way, I'd definitely enjoy hearing from you!
+Two people's ideas are better than one.

 ### Conclusion